Breast Lift (Mastopexy) : Surgical and Bioregenerative stem cell options

 Breasts lose elasticity (ability to retain shape) and firmness due to pregnancy, aging and weight gain or loss.
 This results in the nipple areolar complex (NAC) drifting lower and lower to a position below the inframammary (lower breast) fold.
 Eventually, the NAC points downward.

 The degree of sag or droop is based on a classification system developed by Regnault.
 This system grades breast droop as: grade I (minimal), grade II (moderate with nipple areolar complex below the inframammary fold) , or grade III (severe with the nipple areolar complex pointing downward and below the breasts).

 Are there any nonsurgical options for breast lifting?

 Yes.
-In cases where there is minimal droop and lack of upper pole fullness, a bioregenerative procedure involving adipose (fat) derived stem cells may be used to gently lift the breast tissue and rejuvinate the decolletage region at the same time.
-Dr. Burke uses a proprietary process to extract stem cells from our own fat (also known as the ALMI procedure) and combine it with PRP (platelet rich plasma) for reinjection.
+In many instances were there is minimal droop and lack of upper pole fullness (a common finding post partum), a bioregenerative procedure involving adipose (fat) derived stem cells may be used to gently lift the breast tissue, rejuvinating the decolletage region at the same time.
+This has the advantages of not requiring a breast implant, and avoiding external scars on the front of the breasts.